reyestech/Openvas/README.md

 ## Remediation,

 ### Verification
 To address the vulnerabilities identified during the credentialed scan, we uninstalled the outdated software from the Windows 10 machine.
-After implementing these changes, we conducted another credentialed scan to verify whether the remediations resolved the identified vulnerabilities effectively.
+After implementing these changes, we conducted another credentialed scan to verify whether the remediations effectively resolved the identified vulnerabilities.

 The results of the follow-up scan indicated that the remediations were successful, showing a downward trend in vulnerabilities.
 Specifically, by removing the outdated software, we reduced the number of vulnerabilities detected by OpenVAS by 91%.